Options class (ScrollBar)

 Example

-null {null}, indicates that buttonSize field defines the buttonSize property.
+null {null}, uses the default buttonSize value.
 By default, the buttonSize is 16.

 0 {number}, the scroll displays no buttons